Skip to content

 • Assist with promoting elections, Student Panels and Town Hall

 Each Democracy Committee member will be paid an honorarium of £700 for their work in the 2023/24 academic year.
-You cannot hold another elected position whilst acting as a member of Democracy Committee.
+You cannot hold another position elected via the LSESU Elections whilst acting as a member of Democracy Committee.
+However, you can hold a position elected via a society election.

 If you have any questions about nominating yourself for Democracy Committee, contact su.representation@lse.ac.uk